Looking for something? Search Away?

 • Anti-inflammatory

-Individuals that use THCP have noticed substantial pain, nausea, and anxiety relief that is far greater than THC provides.
+Individuals who use THCP have noticed substantial pain, nausea, and anxiety relief that is far greater than THC provides.

 Researchers believe that THCP may soon be considered the best cannabinoid option for medical users requiring high levels of THC.